 Ye shouted: "That's incorrect though!
 That's a f**king lie."

 Fridman didn't back down.
 He also didn't yell.
-He held the line with the same quiet intensity he brings to everything, and the interview produced one of the few moments where Ye's ideology was named as what it was — to his face, by a Jewish man with skin in the game.
+He held the line with quiet intensity, and the interview produced one of the few moments where Ye's ideology was named as what it was, to his face, by a Jewish man with skin in the game.

 "I look for the good in people.
 Sometimes I get hurt for it, but it's rare and it's worth it.
-You may hear me say optimistic things that sound naive.
 I'm not naive.
 I've read too much history to be naive.
 I just think love wins out over the darker parts of human nature in the end."

 Naive and trusting.
 Hurt and cynical.
-Then cynical and trusting.
-Peterson's three stages.
-Fridman is betting his career on the third.
+Then cynical and trusting again.
+Fridman is betting his career on the third stage.

 The Body Keeps the Mind Honest